Jrebort/Linux-System-BackupTool/README.md

 ## Usage example

- You want to delet a older system from the backup dir, just run
+ You want to backup current system to the backup dir, just run
  `sudo bksys -b`

  You want to restore a newer system from the backup dir, just run
  `sudo bksys -r`

- You want to delet a older system from the backup dir, just run
+ You want to delete a older system from the backup dir, just run
  `sudo bksys -d`

+ You want to browse the backed up system from the backup dir, just run
+ `sudo bksys -l`